lino-framework/book/docs/dev/tables.rst

 An important thing with tables is that they are independent of any user interface.
-You define them once, and you can use them on the console, in a script, in a unit test, in a web interface or in a GUI window.
+You define them once, and you can use them on the console, in a script, in a testcase, in a web interface or in a GUI window.

-At this point of our tutorial, we cannot yet fire up a web browser (because we need to explain a few more concepts like menus and layouts before we can do that), but we can already play with our data using Django's console shell::
+At this point of our tutorial, we won't yet fire up a web browser (because we want to explain a few more concepts like menus and layouts before we can do that), but we can already play with our data using Django's console shell::

   $ python manage.py shell

-And please note that the following code snippets are tested as part of Lino's test suite.
-Writing test cases is an important part of software development.
-Writing test cases might look less funny than developing cool widgets, but actually these are part of analyzing and describing how your users want their data to be structured.
-Which is the more important part of software development.

 The first thing you do in a :manage:`shell` session is to import everything from :mod:`lino.api.shell`: